Skylight Installation Cost in 2026: $1,200-$3,500

 Manual Venting Skylight$400-$800/unitKitchens, bathrooms, reachable ceiling heightsAllows air circulation, crank or push-bar operation, moderate cost

-Electric/Solar Venting Skylight$700-$1,500/unitHigh ceilings, bedrooms, smart home integrationRemote or app control, rain sensors auto-close, solar models qualify for tax credits
+Electric/Solar Venting Skylight$700-$1,500/unitHigh ceilings, bedrooms, smart home integrationRemote or app control, rain sensors auto-close, solar models may qualify for state incentives

 Tubular Sun Tunnel$200-$600/unitBathrooms, closets, hallways, tight attic spacesLeast expensive, minimal roof penetration, fits in tight spaces, easy install